 - A provision addressing the intersection of domain names and trademark law

 The intersection of domain names and trademark law is often included in the Acquisition Agreement.
 This document outlines the terms and conditions, including the closing date and the payment method, for the sale of assets.

 The exhibits to the Acquisition Agreement should include an electronic confirmation of the domain name transfer from the relevant registry and an assignment agreement.

 If, through a sale of assets, the buyer acquires trademark rights it is not unusual for the transfer agreement to forego specifically mentioning trademark or other intellectual property rights.
 The intent to transfer trademarks with goodwill is presumed if a business is sold as a going concern, so it is not usually expressly delineated.
 Unless the transaction is between a parent corporation and their wholly-owned subsidiary.
 In that type of transaction, intellectual property rights will not automatically be included.
 The ownership of the intellectual property will remain with the parent corporation unless the agreement expressly provides for transfer to the subsidiary.

 See an example of an asset purchase agreement here.

 If you need help with creating an intellectual property asset purchase agreement, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.